telefonicaid/fiware-skuld/README.rst

   export TRUSTEE_PASSWORD=<trustee_password>
   /root/fiware-skulds/cron-script.sh

-It is recommended to do this file only readable by the root user, because it contains passwords:
+It is recommended to make this file only readable by the root user, because it contains passwords:

 .. code::